Installing Galera Manager

 Download the Installer

 The Installer is a simple installation program for installing Galera Manager.
 When you run it, you will be asked a series of questions about configuring Galera Manager.
 After that it will download, install and configure required software packages.
-When it’s finished, the gmd daemon will be started on the Installer Host, allowing you to use this server to deploy new Galera clusters in different environments, as well as monitor already existing clusters.
+When it is finished, the gmd

 chmod +x gm-installer